paperless-ngx/paperless-ngx/README.md

 ## On the chopping block.

 - **GnuPG encrypion.** [Here's a note about encryption in paperless](https://paperless-ng.readthedocs.io/en/latest/administration.html#managing-encryption).
 The gist of it is that I don't see which attacks this implementation protects against.
 It gives a false sense of security to users who don't care about how it works.

-## Goals for 1.0

-- Test coverage at 90%.
-- Store archived documents with an embedded OCR text layer, while keeping originals available.
-Making good progress in the `feature-ocrmypdf` branch.
-- Fix whatever bugs I and you find.

-## Non-goals for 1.0

-- Mobile support.
-- Any other big feature or improvement listed in the issues section.

 # Getting started